This guide covers:

 Some MongoDB commands are version-specific.
 Some implement sophisticated features, for example, the Aggregation Framework support, and some are administrative in nature, like reindexing a collection.

-With Monger, you use monger.core/command function to run commands. monger.result/ok? can be used to determine if a command succeeded or not, monger.conversion/from-db-object
+With Monger, you use monger.core/command function to run commands. monger.result/acknowledged? can be used to determine if a command succeeded or not, monger.conversion/from-db-object is used to convert a command results to a Clojure map.
+Here is an example that demonstrates all three:

 (ns monger.docs.examples

-[monger.conversion :only [from-db-object]]))
+[monger.conversion :refer [from-db-object]]))

-(let [raw-result (command (sorted-map :isMaster 1))
+raw-result (mg/command db (sorted-map :isMaster 1))

 result (from-db-object raw-result true)]